By Adam Tong

 1. Passenger service system in the flight booking process

-A passenger service system (PSS) in the flight booking process is a collection of software modules that facilitate communication and interactions between an airline or carrier and its customers.
-It is an essential part of an airline’s IT infrastructure and flight booking process.
+A passenger service system (PSS) is a collection of software modules that handles communication and interactions between an airline and its customers.
+It is an essential part of an airline’s IT infrastructure.
 It consists of three main modules:

 In addition, the PSS incorporates or integrates with a revenue management tool, which leverages historical data to establish pricing strategies and rules.
 It also helps streamline and automate various passenger-related processes, ensuring smooth operations for airlines.